 And Princess Toragana said: “Well I am hardly going to go for a bicycle ride.”

-As the lake was on the other side of the train from the their compartment, Bertie and the Princess had to stand in the corridor to watch the scenery.
+As the lake was on the other side of the train from their compartment, Bertie and the princess had to stand in the corridor to watch the scenery.
 He firmly closed the door behind them, so that he would hear if anybody tried to sneak through it.

 The last stretch of Russia was covered in desolate moors.
 Toragana asked Bertie how he planned to smuggle the egg through customs, because the Russian authorities might not take too kindly to him taking an expensive antique out of the country.